Saturday, September 15, 2018

 More Comic Magazine Covers

 I have more comic magazine covers for you, beginning with John T. McCutcheon's drawing for the first issue of Liberty.
 Known later in life as the dean of American editorial cartoonists, McCutcheon (1870-1949) worked for Colonel Robert R. McCormick at the Chicago Tribune.
-He was no doubt called upon to lend his considerable popularity to the first issue of Col. McCormick's new magazine.
+He was no doubt called upon to lend his considerable popularity to the first issue of Colonel McCormick's new magazine.
 McCutcheon's cover drawing seems to have been intended to evoke memories of his famous "Mysterious Stranger" cartoon from 1904 (below).

 Next are two more covers for Judge by Don Herold (1889-1966) of Bloomfield, Indiana.
 Finally, two covers by Warsaw, Indiana, native Don Ulsh (1895-1969) for the humor magazine It's a Lu-Lu or Lu Lu, from the 1930s.